Brain Injury Statistics

 As you might expect, filing a brain injury lawsuit tends to involve quite a lot of paperwork.
 From the initial filing with the court to the endless requests for evidence, it can sometimes seem like the workload is neverending.

 When you hire the Stephens Law Firm, PLLC, team, you won’t need to worry about your case’s documentary burden.
-Our experienced lawyers and paralegals will handle it all on your behalf.
-We will make sure that all of your paperwork is filled out accurately and filed in a timely manner.
+Jason Stephens and his skilled support team will handle it all on your behalf.
+He will make sure that all of your paperwork is filled out accurately and filed in a timely manner.

 Negotiating with the Other Party’s Insurance Company